kotarf/seer-analytics/README.md

+# Background
 This is a model testing project that takes as input data from the SEER database.
 This data is used to predict survivability outcomes of breast cancer patients.

+## Instructions
+First install the requirements into a Python 3.12 environment.
-There are three distinct scripts that should be run in order:
+There are three distinct scripts that should then be run in order:

 * preprocessing.py
 * feature_selection.py